i2cs/i2csmobile-docs/Backend/WooCommerce/Installation/README.md

 ###WooCommerce

-In this guide we assume that you already have `WooCommerce` plgin installed in your `WordPress` site.
+In this guide we assume that you already have `WooCommerce` plugin installed in your `WordPress` site.
 If you have not done so, please navigate to the following link and install `WooCommerce`. [https://wordpress.org/plugins/woocommerce/](https://wordpress.org/plugins/woocommerce/)

 ###MetaSlider